fveilly/opentype-rs/README.md

 [support]: #support

 <aside class="warning">
-opentype-rs is in early stage and the APIs are far from stable.
+opentype-rs is in early stage and the public APIs are still likely to change.
 </aside>

 #### Required Tables